 4. Set goals and know your limits

 It takes time to learn day trading.
 Especially when you start trading with real capital.
 You need to trade while markets are open, which is during normal business hours.
 Missing a sell because you didn’t execute the transaction before the exchange closed could be a costly lesson if the stock/future/currency fluctuates over night.
 Most companies will not understand that you need to leave a meeting to execute a trade.
 Don’t give up your day job until your profits exceed your take home pay consistently.
-Wealthsimple Trade offers you a commission-free way to buy and sell stocks and ETFs, and could save you tons of money as you hone your skills.
+Commission-free trading is way to buy and sell stocks and ETFs and pay $0 commission fees per trade.
+It could save you tons of money as you hone your skills.

 Especially at the beginning, you need to set a realistic limit on the money you are willing to spend on day trading.
 If it’s money you cannot afford to lose, then day trading may not be for you.
 No strategy or investment methodology will protect you from a stock market implosion due to an unforeseen event.
 Just like gambling, the lure of the win can be intoxicating, but it can also be a siren song to bankruptcy and foreclosure.
 Many’s the person who tried to trade their way out of a hole, only to panic, stop reading the market (or find they were unable to) and find themselves in a much bigger hole.

 5. Find out the tax implications